 What’s the main requirement for good sleep?
 Our eyes need to be exposed to a natural spectrum of light throughout the 24 hour daily cycle.
-Unfortunately, there is something that alters our natural light exposure and prevents our bodies from initiating restorative sleep?
-Blue light from technology:
+Unfortunately, there is something that alters our natural light exposure and prevents our bodies from initiating restorative sleep:

 While nature delivers a full, balanced spectrum of light, our digital devices emit primarily blue light, in unnaturally high concentrations, which have been shown to seriously impact health.
 The more often and closer to bed time we’re exposed to it, the worse the effects, and we end up with a condition known is dysrhythmia, which is now extremely common.

-What happens when we’re sleep deprived and suffering from dysrhythmia?
+What happens when you’re sleep deprived and suffering from dysrhythmia?

 We think and feel below our best.
 This is especially true for our energy levels, digestion and mood.
 The longer we are dysrhythmic, the greater our risk of developing illness because dysrhythmia interferes with our brain's ability to regulate our entire body’s most important systems.
 What can we do to avoid this?

 It’s the hypothalamus in our brain which regulates our entire body, initiates our sleep repair processes and keeps our circadian rhythms in check.
 Now, because the hypothalamus is directly connected to our eyes, when we look at unnaturally high concentrations of blue light from digital devices at night, we prevent our hypothalamus from working properly.
 The result is dysrhythmia (a dysregulated body) and poor sleep.
 There are three things we can start doing right away to avoid this.